mathurah/syde-223-lecture-notes/README.md

 This repository contains the Lecture notes for Systems Design Engineering Data Structures and Algorithms Course in C++.

+*To Dos:*
+- This includes everything up to Week 9 Meeting 1
+- Finish AVL tree notes
+- To dos @Shaahana add in time complexity notes for everything
+- Extra practice with Geeks for Geeks Questions and finsh all lecture notes

 ## Table of Contents
 ### Review
 1. [Classes](lecture1-classes-objects.md)